epfl-ada/ada-2023-project-deapdatadestroyers/README.md

 ## Proposed timeline

 week 0.
 13 Nov 2023 ~ 19 Nov 2023\
-week 1. finish homework 2 before next weeks friday.
-Have a meeting with the supervisor on friday to talk about the research method\
+week 1. finish homework 2 before Friday.
+Have a meeting with the supervisor on Friday to talk about the research method\
-week 2. learn about how to create a website using github and go deeper into analysis. \
+week 2. learn about how to create a website using github and go deeper into our analysis. \
 week 3. get feedback from milestone 2 and precise our research questions. \
-week 4. devolpe website and finalize analysis. \
+week 4. devolpe the website and finalize the analysis. \
 week 5. cleanup of the jupyter notebook, finish website and readme.

 Note: have meeting with the superviser each week.